krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - You can create when you create your table or at any time later.
   - A GSI has a different partition key as well as a different sort key

+__DynamoDB Global vs Local Indexes__:
+- GSI:
+  - new partition and sork keys
+  - replicates data from main table
+  - no sharing storage with main table.
+  - dedicated capacify without affecting main table
+  - can be created long after table was created
+  - eventually consistent
+- LSI
+  - same partition key but different sort key
+  - uses capacity of main table
+  - must be created at table creation time
+  - updated at the same time as main table. no delay. always strongly consistent

 #### Global Tables

 Provide a fully managed solution for deploying a __multi-region__, __multi-master__ database.